praveenprem/project-neptune/README.md

 This plugin will log for informative and debugging purposes, such as bad configuration.
 These logs can be found in `/var/log/nexusauth.log` when the plugin is run as `root`.

-Logging is done using a third-party library [logging](https://github.com/praveenprem/logging).
+Logging is achieve using a third-party library [logging](https://github.com/praveenprem/logging).
 ### Logging Example
 ```
 2020/04/12 14:20:45 info: =============== starting authentication ===============